alekshaecky/SuckItUpCollabFork/README.md

 * Switch to Force Text in Edit → Project Settings → Editor → Asset Serialization Mode.
 1. Build and run the project.

+### Unity Tools
+Verify that you have the following tools in your project.
+If they are missing, use the Package Manager to install them.

+* WebGL Publisher (... you've used this in every class)
+* ProBuilder (for modeling)
+* TextMeshPro (3D Text objects)

+1. Open **Windows > Package Manager**
+2. Select **Packages: In Project** to see what you still need to install.
+3. Select **Packages: Unity Registry**.
+4. Use Search to find the tool to install.
+5. Verify it's the right tool.
+6. On the bottom right, click the **Install** button.
+(If it says Remove, then you already have the tool installed.)
+7. For WebGL Publisher: Verify that you have the **Publish > WebGL Project** menu in the toolbar.
+8. For ProBuilder: There should be a **Tools > Pro Builder** menu in the toolbar.
+9. For TextMeshPro look for this menu item: **GameObject > 3D Object > Text - TextMeshPro**.

 If you have no errors, you are now set up.

 # <a name="Tips"></a> Working on the SuckItUpGame Tips